 No permitting is necessary for surface exploration work on the property such as geologic mapping, surface sampling, and geophysics.
-Permitting will be required for the drill program recommended in this report.
-On the unpatented claims, permitting will be administered by the BLM through Notices of Intent to Operate, which are relatively simple documents to prepare and are routinely approved by BLM.
+Seven drill sites and their access roads covering 2.4 acres on unpatented mining claims are currently permitted through Notices of Intent to Operate ("NOIs") that were submitted and approved by BLM.
 Permitting for drilling on patented mining claims appears to be minimal, consisting of routine permitting through the Arizona Department of Water Resources.
 Crossing the Agua Fria River or its tributary to the north, Black Canyon Creek, may require consultation with the United States Army Corps of Engineers.

-As at the date of this AIF, for the Phase 2 Drill Program the Company has permits and bonds in place for pads 1, 2, 3, 4, 5 and 6 and is currently in the process of permitting pads C1, C2 and W1 and W2.
+As at the date of this AIF, for the Phase 2 and 3 Drill Programs the Company has permits and bonds in place for pads 1, 2, 3, 4, 5, 6, 7, C1 and C2 and is currently in the process of permitting pads W1 and W2.
 See the figure below.

-Because of the project's proximity to Black Canyon City, the Company should take extra care with community consultation during permitting and operation of drill programs, and may consider the services of a community relations specialist.
+Because of the project's proximity to Black Canyon City, the Company should take extra care with community consultation during permitting and operation of drill programs, and has contracted the services of a community relations specialist.

 The Kay Mine Technical Report Author is not aware of, and the Kay Mine Project history to which he has access does not mention, any significant environmental liabilities.
 Small historical mine dumps exist on the Kay Mine Project at the No. 1, No. 2, and No. 3 Shafts and these are likely to contain sulfide minerals, particularly pyrite, which have the potential for producing acidic surface waters as they oxidize.
-Four samples that the Kay Mine Technical Report author collected on surface at Shaft 1 contained >1% As.
+The mineralization on the project contains significant arsenic, above 10%, as in some recent Arizona Metals drill samples.
 Given the proximity of these mine dumps to the active Agua Fria River, the Company should consult with a local environmental consultant to evaluate whether any environmental risk exists from these historic mine dumps.
 To the extent known, there are no other significant factors and risks that may affect access, title, or the right or ability to perform the recommended exploration program on the property.